noorearpy99/Making-a-Better-Brick-Breaker-Game/README.md

 # Making-a-Better-Brick-Breaker-Game

-Amended the program provided (project.py) so the following requirements are met:
+Amended the program (project01.py) provided by Professor, so the following requirements are met:

 • The window size is 800x600 and the window title is “Brick Breaker – Group #?” where “?” is your group number (1 point).